loning/universe/02_basic_concepts.md

 - Affects the degree of understanding and resonance between observers
 - Determines the success rate of classicalization communication
 - Can be enhanced through effective interaction
+- Observers with isomorphic quantum structures can effectively communicate within the same classical world
+- Non-isomorphic quantum systems have difficult or highly inefficient communication

 ### Information Transfer Process and Specific Changes in Classical Entropy